News: In some instances, all you can do is wahoo.

 Is this a forum they forgot, or has the forum forgot them?

-If you want me to work on a project of yours, please contact me!
+If you want me to work on a project of yours, contact me?
+Well, idk, maybe if i like it...

 SerialDreams